triteannn/signals-msg-x-jsheroes/README.md

 ## Installation & Running the Project

 1. Clone the repository: `git clone git@github.com:triteannn/signals-msg-x-jsheroes.git`
+2. Run `cd signals-msg-x-jsheroes` to go to the app directory.
-2. Run `npm install` to install the dependencies.
+3. Run `npm install` to install the dependencies.
-3. Run `npm run start` to start the development server.
+4. Run `npm run start` to start the development server.

 ## Source Materials